 Successful cultivation of rice and, later, cotton brought tremendous wealth to the city of Charleston and to some Lowcountry residents.
 Enslaved laborers were the backbone of this system and the primary means by which this tremendous wealth was derived.

-Copper slave badges were worn by enslaved people when working away from their masters.
-Pottery on display exemplifies the craftsmanship of enslaved working in the industry.
-Copper slave badges were worn by enslaved people when working away from their masters.
-Pottery on display exemplifies the craftsmanship of enslaved working in the industry.
+Copper slave badges were worn by enslaved people when hired out to others by their enslavers.
+Pottery on display exemplifies the craftsmanship of enslaved people working in the industry.
+Copper slave badges were worn by enslaved people when hired out to others by their enslavers.
+Pottery on display exemplifies the craftsmanship of enslaved people working in the industry.

 Wealth of the Planters